 There are many reasons why sealing your duct system is important.
-For example, it can prevent duct leakage and improve your indoor air quality considerably.
+For example, duct sealing can prevent duct leakage and improve your indoor air quality considerably.

 However, there are many options when choosing the best products for keeping your ducts sealed tight.
 Two popular ones are duct mastic and duct tape (or foil tape).